melezhik/sparrow/README.md

 * .*    # find any
 * nginx # find nginx plugins

+## build / reload sparrow index

+*sparrow index reload*

+This command will fetch fresh index from SparrowHub and update local sparrow cache.

+You need this to get know about any updates, changes on SparrowHub public plugins repository.

+See [PUBLIC PLUGINS](#public-plugins) section for details

 ## download and install sparrow plugins

 *sparrow plg install $plugin\_name*